Do You Really Save Money By Buying Insurance Later Rather Than Now?

 Long story short, while there are actual premium savings by delaying your purchase, you are risking your insurability which may result in the full exclusion of any pre-existing condition before your purchase.

-Does it make sense to save a few hundred of dollars a year just to be excluded from thousands of dollars of potential treatment in the future?
+Does it make sense to save a few hundred dollars a year just to be excluded from thousands of dollars of potential treatment in the future?
 Weigh the odds yourself.

 2. Life Insurance